QuTiP-BoFiN: A bosonic and fermionic numerical hierarchical-equations-of-motion library with applications in light-harvesting, quantum control, and single-molecule electronics: Bosonic Environments

 \subsubsection{Two-level system coupled to an underdamped bath}

 Moving to the underdamped case, the underdamped spectral density gives correlation functions (again using the Matsubara decomposition) separated explicitly into real and imaginary parts of the form:

+Where $\Omega = \sqrt{\Omega_c^2 - (\Gamma/2)^2}$.
 Note that here we slightly abuse notation to include the pair of complex conjugate terms with one index ($k=0$).
 These are presented as separate terms in the real and imaginary decomposition here, but the package will again combine real and imaginary parts of the $k=0$ components with equal exponents, such that there are two total effective exponents instead of four.

 In \figref{fig3} (see also example notebook 1c \cite{examindex}) we show a typical result for a strongly coupled, narrow spectral density.
-We see a large deviation between the Born-Markov-Secular Bloch-Redfield result and the HEOM result, which converges quite quickly in this case due to the small ratio of $\Gamma/T$ (which typically sets the relative strength of the Matsubara terms).
-We provide further results in the accompanying notebook, and refer interested readers to [\onlinecite{Lambert2019}] for a more detailed analysis of this choice of spectral density, and results that include fitting of Matsubara terms to reach $T=0$.
+We see a large deviation between the Born-Markov-Secular Bloch-Redfield result and the HEOM result, { and a convergence of the HEOM result with around four Matsubara terms.
+In particular, we observe that the Matsubara terms, for narrow spectral densities like this one, largely contribute to correcting detailed balance and arriving at the correct steady state.
+We benchmark this effect by plotting the steady-state using the reaction coordinate (RC) method \cite{iles2014environmental}, which shows how as we add more Matsubara terms to the HEOM approach we tend towards the steady-state predicted by the RC method (see [\onlinecite{Lambert2019}] for a more detailed analysis of this effect, and results that include fitting of Matsubara terms to reach $T=0$).}